better-internet/radworks-docs/docs/getting-started/getting-started.md

 ![install Upstream on macOS][in]

 **Note**: before you can start Upstream for the first time, you'll have to perform the following steps.
-You'll only have to do this once, the first time you launch the app.
+You'll only have to do this the first time you launch the app.

-1. Open `/Applications` in finder, locate the `radicle-upstream` app and right-click it, then select `Open` from the context menu, you should see a dialog with two buttons `Move to Bin` and `Cancel`.
+1. Open `/Applications` in finder, locate the `radicle-upstream` app and right-click it, then select `Open` from the context menu.
+You should see a dialog with two buttons `Move to Bin` and `Cancel`.

 ![macOS binary signing workaround part 1][m1]

-2. Dismiss the dialog by clicking `Cancel`, to bypass macOS security measures which disallow running unsigned binaries, repeat the previous step, now you should see three buttons: `Move to Bin`, `Open` and `Cancel`, click `Open`.
+2. Dismiss the dialog by clicking `Cancel` to bypass macOS security measures which disallow running unsigned binaries.
+Repeat the previous step.
+You should now see three buttons: `Move to Bin`, `Open` and `Cancel`, click `Open`.

 ![macOS binary signing workaround part 2][m2]